litepedia/litepedia/README.md

 # litepedia

-A little app to help you understand and have fun with even the most complicated WikiPedia articles!
+A little app to help you understand and have fun with even the most complicated Wikipedia articles!

 ## Prerequisites